dgoedkoop/robinia-cms/README.md

    default user name is `admin` with the password `admin`.
 From the backend, you can change the password, add a regular user and start adding contents.
+7. For the image lightboxes to work, you have to install jQuery as `js/jquery.js` and prettyPhoto as `js/jquery.prettyPhoto.js`, plus accompanying css and image files.

 To simplify things for a personal home page, you can use the following steps: